 Inviting a Holocaust Survivor

 Involving a Holocaust survivor in a Days of Remembrance event provides a personal and powerful connection for participants.
+This short video provides guidance on hosting a survivor.
 Learn how to request a Holocaust survivor speaker either through the Museum’s Office of Survivor Affairs or through an organization near you.

 Organizing a Names Reading

 Reading the names of the men, women, and children killed during the Holocaust is a symbolic yet personal way of remembering these individuals.
+This short video explains why and how you might host a names reading for your community.
 The Museum has created a list of 5,000 victims’ names (PDF).
 Invite members of your community to take turns reading aloud.
 Approximately 650 names can be read in an hour.

 Incorporating Music or Other Elements